Ville Jacques-Cartier: History

-During its 22 years of existence, Jacques-Cartier gave birth to some of the most well-known establishments of Le Vieux-Longueuil borough; notably Collège Édouard-Montpetit in 1967, a secondary school named after Gérard Filion in 1963, and the current location of Pratt & Whitney Canada in 1951.
+During its 22 years of existence, Jacques-Cartier gave birth to some of the most well-known establishments of Le Vieux-Longueuil borough, notably Collège Édouard-Montpetit in 1967, a secondary school named after Gérard Filion in 1963, and the current location of Pratt & Whitney Canada in 1951.

-Government

 The city hall, police station and fire station of Jacques-Cartier were all located together in a building at the corner on Curé-Poirier boulevard and Brebeuf street.
-This site still serve as an office building for the modern city of Longueuil and also include a fire station.
+This site still serves as an office building for the modern city of Longueuil and also includes a fire station.